5. Centroid of an Area

 `bar(y)="total moments"/"total area"=1/Aint_c^d y\ f(y)\ dy`

-Alternate method: Depending on the function, it may be easier to use the following alternative formula for the y-coordinate, which is derived from considering moments in the x-direction (Note the "dx" and the upper and lower limits are along the x-axis):
+Alternate method: Depending on the function, it may be easier to use the following alternative formula for the y-coordinate, which is derived from considering moments in the x-direction (Note the "dx" in the integral, and the upper and lower limits are along the x-axis for this alternate method).

 Another advantage of this second formula is there is no need to re-express the function in terms of y.